A Classification Theorem for Steady Euler Flows: Introduction and Main Results

 \subsubsection{Moving Plane Arguments}

-From the preceding two steps, we see that if a steady state $\psi$ does not satisfy the global relation $\Delta\psi=F(\psi)$, up to subtracting a constant, we end up with a simply connected domain $\Omega_\Gamma$ with analytic boundary where We may also assume that $F(s)\approx \sqrt{s}$ as $s\rightarrow 0.$ As mentioned above, it is not difficult to show that $\psi$ cannot change sign in $\Omega_\Gamma$.
+For case (ii) of the previous subsection, we see that if a steady state $\psi$ does not satisfy the global relation $\Delta\psi=F(\psi)$, up to subtracting a constant, we end up with a simply connected domain $\Omega_\Gamma$ with analytic boundary where We may also assume that $F(s)\approx \sqrt{s}$ as $s\rightarrow 0.$ As mentioned above, it is not difficult to show that $\psi$ cannot change sign in $\Omega_\Gamma$.
 By scaling, we can assume that $0\leq\psi\leq 1.$ Now, the overdetermined problem above seems similar to those considered by Serrin in his landmark paper \cite{serrin1971symmetry}.
-Unfortunately, a key difference here is that we do not have the Lipschitz smoothness of the non-linearity $F,$ which is very important for the moving plane method used in \cite{serrin1971symmetry}.
+Unfortunately, a key difference here is that we do not have the Lipschitz smoothness of the nonlinearity $F,$ which is important for the moving plane method used in \cite{serrin1971symmetry}.
 Indeed, as we have already said, near $s=0,$ $F(s)\approx \sqrt{s}$; moreover, $F$ need not be smooth as $s\rightarrow 1$ (the maximum value of $\psi$) either.
-To deal with the singularity as $s\rightarrow 0,$ we use the fact that we have a lower bound on the growth of $\psi$ in the direction normal to the boundary, since the vorticity is non-zero (and constant) on the boundary.
+To deal with the singularity as $s\rightarrow 0,$ we use the fact that we have a lower bound on the growth of $\psi$ in the direction normal to the boundary, since the vorticity is nonzero (and constant) on the boundary.
 Then we invoke a refinement of the Hopf lemma for elliptic problems on small domains under some growth conditions on the coefficients.
 This effectively deals with the singularity as $s\rightarrow 0$.
 Remarkably, it turns out that the potential singularity as $s\rightarrow 1$ always has the right sign for the maximum principle (see the proof of Lemma \ref{claim:coefficient estimate}).